Pentamirror

-A pentamirror is an optical device used in the viewfinder systems of various single-lens reflex cameras instead of the pentaprism.
+A pentamirror is an optical device used in the viewfinder systems of various single-lens reflex cameras instead of a pentaprism.
 It is used to reverse again the laterally reversed image coming from the reflex mirror.

-Instead of the solid block of glass of the prism in pentaprism system, here 3 mirrors are used to perform the same task.
+Instead of the solid block of glass of the prism in a pentaprism system, here 3 mirrors are used to perform the same task.
 This is cheaper and lighter, but generally produces a viewfinder image of lower quality and brightness.

 This optical device is often (more precisely) referred to as roof pentamirror because of the roof-like ridge.